BubbleCoding/HydroMinder/README.md

 ## Disclaimer

 We, Team 32, do not provide any warranty and are not responsible for any damages caused by possible issues and misconfigurations in our code (Web App, API, Controller, and Scripts).
+We have done our best to make a secure product, but there are a few things out of our control or simply unfeasable.
+Because of this we recommend the following:
+- Choose strong passwords
+- Keep an eye on your network (if it's compromised the availability cannot be guaranteed)
+- Keep an eye on the physical device (there are no protections in place when the physical device has been compromised)
+- Verify the TLS key's fingerprint with the one displayed on the LCD

 ## Privacy